The next posts will focus on installing the BizTalk prerequisites and performing the necessary configuration on the BizTalk Server machine.

 - local is selected by default

-- On the Features screen, no additional features are needed for IIS, however, in addition to the default values, we will need or should select the following options:
+- On the Features screen, no additional features are needed for IIS; however, in addition to the default values, we will need to select the following options:

 - .Net Framework 3.5 Features